ultralytics/ultralytics/docs/models/mobile-sam.md

 A demonstration of MobileSAM running on a CPU can be accessed at this [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 The performance on a Mac i5 CPU takes approximately 3 seconds.
 On the Hugging Face demo, the interface and lower-performance CPUs contribute to a slower response, but it continues to function effectively.

-MobileSAM is implemented in various projects including [Grounding-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything), [AnyLabeling](https://github.com/vietanhdev/anylabeling), and [SegmentAnythingin3D](https://github.com/Jumpat/SegmentAnythingin3D).
+MobileSAM is implemented in various projects including [Grounding-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything), [AnyLabeling](https://github.com/vietanhdev/anylabeling), and [Segment Anything in 3D](https://github.com/Jumpat/SegmentAnythingin3D).

 MobileSAM is trained on a single GPU with a 100k dataset (1% of the original images) in less than a day.
 The code for this training will be made available in the future.